Tomographically reconstructed master equations for any open quantum dynamics: Efficiently simulating long-time dynamics

 sufficiently large that transient effects are negligible.
 Therefore, only transfer tensors $T^{(l)}_{t_{k}:t_{k-l}}$ with $k-l<c$ need to be calculated explicitly (in the transient case, all transfer tensors starting within the transient period must be computed).

 Furthermore, in most real open systems, the memory kernel $\mathcal{K}_{t,s}$ decreases in magnitude (often exponentially) with the time difference $t-s$~\cite{breuerpetruccione}.
 That is, the system's state at one time is continuously forgotten until it no longer affects the future evolution.
 Consequently, the transfer tensors $T^{(l)}_{t_{k}:t_{k-l}}$ also become negligibly small for sufficiently large $l$.
 Similarly, the influence of the initial state encoded in $\mathcal{J}_{t,t_0}$ or $\Xi_{t,t_0}$ commonly decays with $t-t_0$.
 What this means is that, beyond a certain time $t_m=m \, \delta t$, memory effects can be neglected.
 That is, $T^{(l)}_{t_{k}:t_{k-l}}$ with $l>m$ can be effectively set to zero without substantially affecting the dynamics.
-Combined with the time translation symmetry described above, this means the dynamics at any time (given the finite resolution set by $\delta t$) can be reconstructed using only a finite set of transfer tensors.
+Combined with the time translation symmetry described above, this means the dynamics at any time, given the finite resolution set by $\delta t$, can be reconstructed using only a finite set of $cm$ transfer tensors ($m$ transfer tensors for each of the $c$ starting points in a driving period).
+As such, decreasing $\delta t$ while leaving other time scales fixed increases the computational cost quadratically.